Certified Home Inspections

 We go above and beyond New Jersey, Certified Licensed Inspector requirements, and continue our education with InterNachi to become a Certified Professional Inspector.
 We hold ourselves to a higher standard of education, and ethics, and are well-updated with new building standards as they change.
 Unqualified inspectors may charge less but they will cost you in the long run.
 Always hire a Certified Professional inspector to conduct your home inspections.

-What does an inspection determine?
+What does a Home Inspection determine?

 An inspection should determine the condition of the plumbing, heating, cooling, and electrical systems.
 The structure should also be examined to assure it is sound and to determine the condition of the roof, siding, windows, and doors.
 The lot should be graded away from the house so that water does not drain toward the house and into the basement.
 There are actually over 250 items or more inspected during a regular home inspection when we conduct our home inspections.